FaceND/Button_Scroll/README.md

 1. Load the Script
    - Open MetaTrader 5.
-   - In the Navigator window, find the `Scroll_To_Recent` script under `Indicators`.
+   - In the Navigator window, find the `Button Scroll` script under `Indicators`.
-   - Drag and drop the `Scroll_To_Recent` script onto the chart where you want to use it.
+   - Drag and drop the `Button Scroll` script onto the chart where you want to use it.
 2. Interact with the Button
-   - The "Scroll to Recent" button will appear at the bottom-right corner of the chart when you scroll back.
+   - The "Button Scroll" button will appear at the bottom-right corner of the chart when you scroll back.
    - Click the button to immediately scroll to the most recent bar.
    - The button will disappear automatically when the chart reaches the most recent bar.

 ## Inputs

-- **Position**: Specifies the position of the button on the chart.
+- **Button Color**: Specifies the background color of the button.
 - **Text Color**: Specifies the color of the button text.
-- **Button Color**: Specifies the background color of the button.

 ## Customization